 Pros and Cons of Bank Holding Companies: Determining Whether a Bank Holding Company Structure Makes Sense for Your Bank

-This CLE course will examine pros and cons of operating under a bank holding company or financial holding company (BHC) vs. a simple stand-alone bank structure.
+This CLE course will examine the pros and cons of operating under a bank holding company or financial holding company (collectively, BHC) vs. a simple stand-alone bank structure.
 The presentation will include a discussion of the federal laws and regulations regarding permissible activities for banks and their holding companies.
-The panel will also discuss potential benefits and costs of merging a BHC into a bank.

 - Regulatory framework for banks